Term Life Insurance FAQs

 When you want to buy term life insurance, evaluate your family’s financial needs and the length of time you want the coverage.
 Term life insurance is especially vital if you are the primary earner in your household and have dependents or are starting a family.

-Working with an agent can help you make these important determinations:
+Working with an independent insurance agent can help you make these important determinations:

 - What are your family’s financial needs in the coming years, and how much term life insurance do you need to meet those needs?